peterhinch/micropython-async/README.md

 ## 3.1 Asynchronous I/O

 Asynchronous I/O (`StreamReader` and `StreamWriter` classes) support devices with streaming drivers, such as UARTs and sockets.
+It is now possible to write streaming device drivers in Python.

 ## 3.2 Time values